Lines, lines and more lines. One can never tire of the fascination with the lines

 Bold or subtle, any design is possible using the correct profile, colour temperature and RAL colour.
 Creative lighting schemes could be achieved using standard size products, but if you wished to put your own mark on the design, bespoke linear schemes are here waiting to be explored.

 Big boned and muscular or lean and slim, or something in-between.
-Versatile and flexible with a potential for custom shapes, the choice of the linear
+Versatile and flexible with a potential for custom shapes, the choice of the linear profile depends on your design brief and how dramatic you would like your scheme to be.

 1# SUSPENDED LINEAR LIGHTING

 Floating in the space, suspended linear lighting offers a flexible approach to architectural and office lighting.
-When specified with direct/indirect light distribution, suspended lighting is a popular choice for LG7 office schemes.
+When specified with direct/indirect light distribution, suspended linear LED lighting is a popular choice for LG7 office schemes.
 Suspended linear profiles can also enhance the raw industrial feel of a commercial space when used with exposed ceilings and services.

 Unique angles, intersections and continuous lines can be created to your exact design specification.
 Suspended at an angle, linear profiles can turn into a bold visual feature.
 Mix linear profiles of different widths, sizes and colours to energise your design.